 Under the terms of the Agreement, the Commission continues to use and maintain its headquarters site and the WJSP tower site.
 The Commission is also permitted to improve these sites.
 Title to any improvements at these sites is transferred to the Board of Regents as the improvements are completed.
-For fiscal year 2016, there were no net transfers to the Board of Regents.
+The net transfer to the Board of Regents of \$17,970 is included as a decrease to the Commissions assets in fiscal year 2017.